rharishranganathan/multithreadedmathserver/README.md

 ### To Run the code

-First install 'bc' tool in your PC
+First install `bc` tool in your PC

 ```